michigan-traffic-lab/remote-test-visualizer/README.md

 # **Foxglove Studio Visualizer for remote testing:**

 ## Introduction
-The remote-test-visualizer was build upon the Foxglove Studio, an open-source visualization and debugging tool designed for ROS.
-This visuizlier offers a user interface enabling remote users to dynamically observe AV state, diverse safety and efficiency metrics, and more in real time.
+The remote test visualizer was built upon the Foxglove Studio, an open-source visualization and debugging tool designed for ROS.
+This visualizer offers a user interface enabling remote users to dynamically observe AV state, diverse safety and efficiency metrics, and more in real-time.
 The visualizer supports the visualization of the simulation-based testing using Mcity digital infrastructure and mixed-reality testing using both Mcity digital infrastructure and physical infrastructure.

 ## Installation
-To open Foxglove Studio with data visualizer, there are two options:
+To run Foxglove Studio for visualizing the remote test, there are two options:

-- In Chrome, go to [https://studio.foxglove.dev/](https://studio.foxglove.dev/)
+- In the web browser (Chrome), go to [https://studio.foxglove.dev/](https://studio.foxglove.dev/)
-- Alternatively, Visit [https://foxglove.dev/download](https://foxglove.dev/download) to download Foxglove Studio for your desktop
+- Alternatively, Visit [https://foxglove.dev/download](https://foxglove.dev/download) to download Foxglove Studio as a desktop app.

 You can find more information about Foxglove Studio at: [https://foxglove.dev/docs/studio](https://foxglove.dev/docs/studio)

 ## Usage
+Here is an example of visualization of simulation-based testing and mixed-reality based testing for an AV planning algirthm.
+### To connect to Mcity Foxglove Server
 When you open Foxglove, you will be greeted by the screen shown below:

 ![image](https://github.com/michigan-traffic-lab/remote-test-visualizer/assets/54770426/c2528144-5d91-4361-b714-8c6ee038da68)